 While it is true that most Napa cabs possess bold black-fruit flavours with strong tannins, there is a noticeable variation in Napa's sub-regions (AVAs - American Viticultural Areas), which include Rutherford, Oakville, St Helena, Howell Mountain, and Stags Leap.
 And if you see a label with the word 'Meritage' (an amalgam of 'merit' and 'heritage'), it is merely a synonym for a Bordeaux blend.
 The term was chosen from about 6,000 entries during a contest in the late 1980s.
 Thankfully, another entry, 'Tutti Cali Frutti', was unsuccessful.
 Many of California's (and indeed the world's) finest Bordeaux-style reds, such as Ridge and Dominus, choose not to use the term.

 The origins of zinfandel have recently been traced back to Croatia's obscure crljenak kastelanski grape (an ancestor of Italy's primitivo), which arrived in the United States in 1824.
 Indeed, The Society was listing California zinfandel as far back as 1883, so its fame had obviously spread far and wide.
 By the 1880s it had made its way to California where it has made a home.
 Zinfandel (also known as 'zin') offers rich, fruity, spicy, no-holds-barred flavours.
-While the big brands continue to churn out sickly-sweet 'blush' zinfandel rosés, thankfully there are plenty of winemakers in California, such as Joel Peterson at Ravenswood and Paul Draper at Ridge, who recognise the quality of this variety and treat it seriously.
+While the big brands continue to churn out sickly-sweet 'blush' zinfandel rosés, thankfully there are plenty of winemakers in California, such as Joel Peterson at Ravenswood who recognises the quality of this variety and treats it seriously.

 The zinfandel grape is surprisingly capricious for one that produces such robust red wine.
 It does not ripen evenly - at least not without a lot of work in the vineyard - and the winemaker's holy grail of full physiological ripeness can be hard to achieve without reaching high sugar levels and, therefore, alcohol.
 The best wines, often made from the lowest viable yields, will have an intensity of fruit that more than handles the higher alcohol.
 Older or particularly well-balanced vineyards, notably at Frog's Leap, whose wines have long been produced organically, tend to achieve good levels of ripeness at lower alcohol levels.